Dinner Party Stakes

 The Dinner Party Stakes is an American Thoroughbred horse race held annually in mid-May at Pimlico Race Course in Baltimore, Maryland.
 It is the eighth-oldest graded stakes race in the United States and the oldest stakes race in Maryland and all of the Mid-Atlantic states.
 The race is open to horses age three and up and is run one and one-eighth miles on the turf.
-Currently a Grade II stakes race with a purse of $250,000, at one time the Dixie was a very important race that drew the top horses from across North America.
+Currently a Grade III stakes race with a purse of $500,000, at one time the Dixie was a very important race that drew the top horses from across North America.

 History

 First run as the "Dinner Party Stakes" when Pimlico Race Course opened in 1870, it was named for the 1868 dinner party in Saratoga Springs, New York where Maryland Governor Oden Bowie and others met and wagered, resulting in the building of the Pimlico race course for thoroughbred race horses.

-The inaugural event was won by Preakness, for whom the Preakness Stakes was named.
+The inaugural event was won by Preakness, for whom the Preakness Stakes was named, with Ecliptic finishing second.
 In 1871, it was called the Reunion Stakes and was won in a walkover by Harry Bassett.
 Suspended in 1888, in 1924, the race was revived by William P. Riggs, Maryland Jockey Club secretary.